thingybase/server/app/content/pages/projects/shelving.html.md

 image_url: https://s3.amazonaws.com/bradgessler/IMG_6743.jpg
 ---

 You probably have a bunch of shelves and crates that you keep in a garage, storage closet, or basement.
-Infrequently used items are usually stored here, like holiday decorations or spare electronics, but when you need to find them or see what's in storage, its a lot of digging around.
-Thingybase can make managing the much easier, and make it possible for your whole family to search it all.
+Infrequently used items are usually stored there, like holiday decorations or spare electronics, but when you need to find them or see what's in storage, its a lot of digging around.
+Thingybase can make managing them much easier, and make it possible for your whole family to search through all of it all from their phones or computers.

 ## What you need